dataArtisans/flink-training-web/exercises/rideCleansing.md

     </div>
     <div id="collapseOne" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingOne">
       <div class="panel-body" markdown="span">
 The exercise program starts with a `TaxiRide` stream generator and requires a single transformation to filter all records that do not start and end within the New York City area.
-The filtered Stream is written to Apache Kafka.
       </div>
     </div>
   </div>